pattysung1/D.C.-Crime-Insights-Application/README.md

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

+## Project status

+As of 12/11/2024 the team will no longer be working on the project.
+Additionally, the database will be shut down after the final project is graded because we are currently paying to use Amazon RDS resources by having it deployed on the internet.
+If you desire to fork the project, you should change the credentials to connect to the a new database and use the various functions defined in the crime_database.py file to create and populate the tables by downloading the csv files from where we gathered our data from: https://crimecards.dc.gov/.
+However, changes the application must not be used for commercial use and must follow our creative license http://creativecommons.org/licenses/by-nc/4.0/.

 ## Support

 Project was developed by Capstone Group 10 - CS 5934.
-For more information about the project, you can contact our professor ssibdari@vt.edu as team members emails will be depricated in the near future.
+For more information about the project, you can contact our professor ssibdari@vt.edu as team members emails will be deprecated in the near future.
+Additionally, you can view the repository: https://code.vt.edu/sungpeihsuan/crime-report-web-application

 ## Roadmap

+Roadmap for future improvements to our application:

-Regarding future works for the application.
-We believe that it would be a good idea to use polynomial regression for different crime methods on the Crime Prediction Linear Regression Graph.
-Additionally, on the Saftery Routing Page, we generate a new route for the user that takes into account local crime data over the past 7 days.
+- We believe that it would be a good idea to use polynomial regression for different crime methods on the Crime Prediction Linear Regression Graph.

+- Additionally, on the Saftery Routing Page, we generate a new route for the user that takes into account local crime data over the past 7 days.
 However, our application does not show the original route generated before taking into account the crime data.
 This may be a good feature to add to the application.

+Additionally linked is our groups Kanban board.
+Note that this may require a request to access. https://venkata-chaitanya-kanakamedala.atlassian.net/jira/software/projects/CRWA/boards/2

 ## Contributing

 Our team is open to contributions as long as they follow our license: http://creativecommons.org/licenses/by-nc/4.0/

+The following is a link to our github repository: https://code.vt.edu/sungpeihsuan/crime-report-web-application

 ## Authors and acknowledgment